Up to 60% off sofas & mattresses — limited‑time deals.

 Steady support that resists “hammocking” Cooling performance is average in warmer rooms

-Strong edge feel for sitting and couple use Pressure relief can read as firm-first for lighter side sleepers
+Strong edge feel for sitting and couple use Pressure relief can feel firm-first for lighter side sleepers

-Easy position changes, good all-night stability Not the best fit for plush-only comfort seekers
+Easy position changes and stable all-night feel Not the best fit for plush-only comfort seekers

-Double-sided design supports long-term ownership habits Limited verified spec transparency for shoppers who want exact construction details
+Double-sided design supports long-term ownership habits Limited publicly listed specs if you like to shop by construction details

 Details